turingschool/backend-curriculum-site/module2/lessons/intro_to_html.md

   - A lot of the tags we use are already semantic such as form, link, etc.

 ### Block vs. Inline

-  - All HTML tags have a default display value.
-Either block or inline.
+  - The default value for all HTML tags is `inline`.
+Most "User Agent stylesheets" (the default styles the browser applies) reset many elements to `block`
   - The display value can be changed with the CSS property `display`.

-#### Block-level Elements
+#### Block

-  - A block-level element will take up the entire width of the page, no matter how small the content is within the tag.
+  - An element with a display of block will take up the entire width of the page, no matter how small the content is within the tag.
   - It will always start on a new line.
-  - `p`, `form`, `h1 - h6`, and `div`s are all block level elements
+  - `p`, `form`, `h1 - h6`, `ul`, `section` and `div`s are all block elements

-#### Inline-level Elements
+#### Inline
   - `link`, `a`, `span` are all inline by default.
   - They will only take up as much space as it needs.
   - It will not start on a new line.
+  - You can set the margin and padding but it will only adjust horizontally.
+Will ignore any rules for width or height.

+#### Inline-Block
+  - Will situate itself inline, but can set a width and height.

 ### HTML Tag Attributes - The Break Down